Over the past year few years, I’ve been drawn to minimalist living.

 - Cancel your landline telephone.
 Most people under 30 don’t even have a land line.
 UPDATE: We got rid of our land line last month.

 - Unplug appliances that aren’t being used.
 Engaged plugs draw energy, even if you’re not currently using them.

 - Do your own repairs.
 You can learn online how to do anything these days.
 In some cases, you might still need a professional, but see what you can learn/do first.

 - Downsize your home as soon as you can.
 I’m looking at homes now for when the hubs and I can do this in a few years.

 - Cut up old t-shirts and use them for cleaning rags.
 Been doing this for 40 years. :-).
 Also, take old towels/sheets to your local pet shelter; they always need them for pet baths and beds.

 - Purchased used, vintage furniture instead of new furniture.
 Take family pieces from older relatives in your family when they’re trying to downsize, or from friends who are moving.
-In December, we got a ‘new’ sofa, by way of a friend who moved to SC.
+A year ago, we got a ‘new’ sofa, by way of a friend who moved to SC.

 - Weatherstrip the windows and doors.
 Make a smart “DRAFT DODGER” out of socks for your entry door.